What Should a Pay Stub Look Like? A Complete Guide

 For example, if you choose to pay your employees bi-weekly, you will be administering pay stubs every two weeks, which would be 26 a year.
 Employees should receive a pay stub with each paycheck.

-There is no one way that pay stubs should look.
-Pay stubs from different companies often have different looks.
-In terms of the physical aspect of pay stubs, there are generally two types:
+There is no single format that determines what does a salary pay stub look like.
+Pay stubs from different companies often have varied designs.
+In terms of the physical format, there are generally two types:

 Physical Pay Stubs